For parents and carers

 Who can help me?

-If you are troubled about how your baby or toddler is growing up socially or emotionally, there are lots of people who can help.
+If you are troubled about how your infant is growing up socially or emotionally, there are lots of people who can help.
 The first people to talk to would be:

 • Your Maternal and Child Health Nurse